On-chain signals that tell you exactly where Bitcoin is in the cycle. No guesswork, no emotion — just facts.

 A Bitcoin wallet doesn't store your coins — it stores your private keys, which give you access to your Bitcoin on the blockchain.

-Hardware wallet recommendations coming soon — subscribe to be notified.
+Hardware wallet recommendations coming soon.

 You don't need to be a trader to understand price charts.
 A basic grasp of what's happening helps you make smarter decisions — like not panic-selling a dip.